-Interacting with Indigenous artists and communities should be founded upon ethical conduct and mutual respect.
+Interacting with First Nations artists and communities should be founded upon ethical conduct and mutual respect.
 You can do this by implementing the following protocols.
-The protocols are a set of principles which aim to encourage appropriate use of Indigenous cultural material and respectful interaction with Indigenous artists.
+The protocols are a set of principles which aim to encourage appropriate use of First Nations cultural material and respectful interaction with First Nations artists.

 Respect

-How can you respect the rights of Indigenous people to own and control their culture – including designs, stories and other cultural expressions?
+How can you respect the rights of First Nations people to own and control their culture – including designs, stories and other cultural expressions?

 - Aboriginal and Torres Strait Islander people are the original inhabitants of Australia.
-Indigenous worldviews, lifestyles and customary laws should be respected.
+First Nations worldviews, lifestyles and customary laws should be respected.

-- Recognise and respect the cultural significance of Indigenous visual art.
+- Recognise and respect the cultural significance of First Nations visual art.

-- Indigenous artists come from a diversity of backgrounds.
-Acknowledge and encourage the diversity of Indigenous creative expression.
+- First Nations artists come from a diversity of backgrounds.
+Acknowledge and encourage the diversity of First Nations creative expression.

-- Indigenous cultures are living and evolving cultures.
+- First Nations cultures are living and evolving cultures.
 Avoid inappropriate or outdated language and ideas when interacting with cultural groups.

-- Acknowledge local Indigenous groups where projects are located.
+- Acknowledge local First Nations groups where projects are located.

-Indigenous people have the right to self-determination in their cultural affairs and to decide how their cultural property is used.
-It is always important to discuss how Indigenous control over a project can be achieved.
+First Nations people have the right to self-determination in their cultural affairs and to decide how their cultural property is used.
+It is always important to discuss how First Nations control over a project can be achieved.

-- Involve Indigenous people, including artists and communities, at all stages of a project.
+- Involve First Nations people, including artists and communities, at all stages of a project.

-- Respect that Indigenous people have the right to own and control all cultural expressions – including Indigenous body painting, images, motifs and stories.
+- Respect that First Nations people have the right to own and control all cultural expressions – including First Nations body painting, images, motifs and stories.

-- If a project involves the use of Indigenous cultural material, you must:
+- If a project involves the use of First Nations cultural material, you must:

-- Consult widely with Indigenous artists and organisations about which people in the community have authority to speak for specific Indigenous cultural material.
+- Consult widely with First Nations artists and organisations about which people in the community have authority to speak for specific First Nations cultural material.

-- Get proper consent for the use of cultural material from the Indigenous people who may give clearances.
+- Get proper consent for the use of cultural material from the First Nations people who may give clearances.

 Communication, consultation and consent

-- Communication with Indigenous communities can help to build awareness and challenge misunderstandings
+- Communication with First Nations communities can help to build awareness and challenge misunderstandings

 - Consultation with a community is not simply a formality – the perspective of the community should determine the appropriate course of action.

-- Prior to use of cultural material, Indigenous people should be informed about the implications of consent.
-Give Indigenous people enough time and information to consider requests made of them.
+- Prior to use of cultural material, First Nations people should be informed about the implications of consent.
+Give First Nations people enough time and information to consider requests made of them.

 - Consent and consultation processes will differ for each community.